jsully83/highspeedcomputing/hw4/README.md

 # HW4

-Q1
-run the make file to build the program and execute the sbatch script.
+For both questions you can navigate to hw4/q1 or hw4/q2 and run:
     make

-then when the job is done
+the make file will build the files, call the SBATCH scripts and display the slurm queue.

+Output for the programs can be seen in the *.out files.